nbip/vae-mdl/README.md

 ### Two stochastic layers with MoDL
 We've seen that two stochastic layers helps a lot with the plain discretized logistic, does the mixture of discretized logistics improve further?

+### Two stochastic layers, without the use of MLPs

 ## Architectures:
 https://github.com/AntixK/PyTorch-VAE/blob/master/models/vanilla_vae.py